katiebumatay/CapstoneDevelopment/README.txt

 Dev 3: got rid of scroll and implemented position: sticky in css for scrolling, which required making the section height longer so the position stuck for longer as well as giving the sticky elements some margins (top/bottom).
 Changed "phrase header" placeholder in variable state to the actual text of the phrase hovered over.

 Dev4: delete scroll file.
 Cleaned up variable function syntax.
 Make separate variables for image width and height instead of just image size.
 Link image placement and size variables.
+Ability to scroll through variable overlay when clicked.